 Examples: legal affairs, health care, job search, family matters.

 As well as letting sites reach customers/members directly & securely, TMTP also benefits end users:

-To provide a far safer correspondence model, where you:
+It provides a far safer model than email, where you:

-+ select which members of a site can correspond with you
++ select which members of a site can message you

 + always know from which site a message originated